denisgulev/aws-bootcamp-cruddur-2023/journal/week6.md

 3. follow steps under "Repository for Frontend"
 4. register the task definition for the frontend
 5. execute "create-service" command for the frontend

+## Security Groups Adjustments

+On the security-group connected with services, we should create inbound rules both for port 3000 and port 4567 and allowing traffic coming from the ALB.